-Moreover, fitness program participants also saw a 10 percent decrease in blood pressure and a 50 percent increase in high-density lipoprotein (HDL), or the so-called "good cholesterol," which absorbs other types of cholesterol, carrying them back to the liver to be eliminated from the system.
+Moreover, fitness program participants also saw a 10 percent decrease in blood pressure and a 50 percent increase in

 A study Dieli-Conwright conducted last year, in which she looked at blood samples and fat biopsies sourced from 20 cancer survivors with obesity, showed that individuals who engage in regular exercise see less inflammation in blood cells, and they also have a better overall inflammation response.